6 Steps to Build a Successful Business Directory from Scratch

 Nothing kills a directory faster than outdated information.
 Implement:

 Consider developing a native app once your web directory gains traction.
-Mobile apps can provide additional value through features like proximity alerts or offline access to business information.
+Mobile apps can provide additional value through features like proximity alerts, offline access to business information, or push notifications about new listings in saved categories.

 b.
 Monitoring Analytics and User Feedback